sbhatore95/carrom/README.md

 # carrom

-This is a 2-D board Carrom game developed using OpenGL2 developed by me.
+This is a 2-D board Carrom game developed using OpenGL2.
 Hope you like it :D !!

 ## How to Start